-Manuscripts submitted for consideration and editorial correspondence should be emailed to the Editor: Dr. Alex Vasquez, DC, ND, DO <firstname.lastname@example.org>
+Manuscripts submitted for consideration and editorial correspondence should be emailed to <email@example.com>

-All manuscripts will be subjected to the peer review process once they have been reviewed and provisionally approved by the Editor.
+All manuscripts will be subjected to the peer review process once they have been reviewed and provisionally approved.
 Articles discussing innovative treatments, especially those with potential risk, and those involving complex statistics are subject to additional expert review.

-Select articles (such as those that are timely to recent events of major importance) may undergo rapid review, acceptance, publication and distribution.
-Therefore, submission of articles and letters to JOM will be taken to imply permission to publish if not otherwise stated explicitly.
+Select articles may undergo rapid review, acceptance, publication and distribution.
+Therefore, submission of articles and letters to the Journal of Orthomolecular Medicine will be taken to imply permission to publish if not otherwise stated explicitly.

 - General Guidelines

 - Categories of Articles